TUITOEKK/Machine_Learning-model_-/README.md

-# MACHINE LEARNING
+## MACHINE LEARNING

-𝑳𝒊𝒏𝒆𝒂𝒓 𝑹𝒆𝒈𝒓𝒆𝒔𝒔𝒊𝒐𝒏(𝑺𝒆𝒄𝒕𝒊𝒐𝒏)

-    Concept Overview of Linear Model

-The model predicts a value using a straight line:

-y = wx + b

-w controls the slope
+#### Linear Regression Section

-b shifts the line up or down
+Linear Regression predicts a continuous value using a straight line model.
+The equation is: y = mX + b m controls the slope. b shifts the line up or down.

-Objective:
-The goal is to minimize prediction error.
+The goal is to reduce prediction error.

-Error is the difference between actual and predicted values:
+Error is the difference between the actual value and the predicted value:

-error = y - y_hat
+error = y - y_hat (different between predicted(line) and actual value point)

-    Mean Squared Error
+#####  Mean Squared Error

-MSE measures how far predictions are from actual values:
+measures how far predictions are from actual values.

-Square each error and
+It squares each error to remove negative values, penalize large mistakes, and support smooth optimization.
-take the average

-Why square errors:

-Removes negative values

-Penalizes large mistakes more than small ones

-Makes optimization smooth for gradient descent
+##### Gradient Descent vs Closed Form
+Gradient Descent updates model parameters step by step and works well on large datasets.
+Closed form computes the exact solution directly and fits small datasets better but does not scale well.